Felisong/cpnt201-project-creative-agency/README.md

 specifically, [bottle image](https://www.freepik.com/premium-photo/bottle-with-cola-white-background_15762923.htm#fromView=search&page=1&position=25&uuid=206ff270-5123-4597-b3cf-3186f6d2a513) , [cat drinking and eating](https://www.freepik.com/free-vector/healthy-food-stickers-collection-with-tomomi-cat_41165336.htm#fromView=search&page=1&position=16&uuid=03d778ad-6863-4cc1-b233-2e48fea3b9af)
 This is what I have modified to make this.

+Please feel free to play with this as well.

+## How to Contribute

 ### Cloning

 1. Open Terminal or Git Bash: